-The subject name of the PKI certificate conforms to the distinguished name (DN) of X.500.
+The subject name field of certificates in ePKI conforms to the distinguished name (DN) of X.500.

 For certificate applications, the CA has the right to decide whether or not to accept the subject alternate name.
 If the CA requests that the subject alternate name be added to the certificate, it must be noted in the extension that it is a non-critical extension.